 With the start of the fall quarter, UC Davis welcomes new first-year and transfer international undergraduate students to campus.
 As the students adjust to their new home, they have the opportunity to receive mentorship, support and guidance through the Global Ambassador Mentorship Program.
 Administered by Services for International Students and Scholars (SISS) within Global Affairs, the Global Ambassador Mentorship Program helps students adapt to life at UC Davis and in the United States.

 The Global Ambassador Mentorship Program is designed to help new first-year and transfer international undergraduate students successfully adjust to life at UC Davis.
-We match new international students with current students based on similar academic and social interests to connect them with a community of support and friends.
+We match first-year undergraduate international students (mentees) with current undergraduate students (mentor fellows) based on similar academic and social interests.

 When coming into a new environment, finding an uplifting community is vital for feeling welcomed, unafraid, and eager to explore.
 Through the Global Ambassador Mentorship Program at UC Davis, new first-year and transfer undergraduate international students are matched with current students based on similar social and academic interests in order to foster a greater sense of belonging and friendship.
 Through social events like group dinners in downtown Davis and craft nights, new students and their mentors share their cultures and develop relationships based on cultural awareness and mutual appreciation.